Lynching: South Africa

 The practice of whipping and necklacing offenders and political opponents evolved in the 1980s during the apartheid era in South Africa.
 Residents of Black townships formed "people's courts" and used whip lashings and deaths by necklacing in order to terrorize fellow Blacks who were seen as collaborators with the government.
 Necklacing is the torture and execution of a victim by igniting a kerosene-filled rubber tire that has been forced around the victim's chest and arms.
 Necklacing was used to punish victims who were alleged to be traitors to the Black liberation movement along with their relatives and associates.
 Sometimes the "people's courts" made mistakes, or they used the system to punish those whom the anti-Apartheid movement's leaders opposed.
 A tremendous controversy arose when the practice was endorsed by Winnie Mandela, then the wife of the then-imprisoned Nelson Mandela and a senior member of the African National Congress.

-More recently, drug dealers and other gang members have been lynched by People Against Gangsterism and Drugs, a vigilante organization.
+In 1996, Rashaad Staggie was killed by a crowd of People Against Gangsterism and Drugs members.

+Kemp (2024) reports increasing, shockingly high numbers of mob justice murders—from 849 in April 2017-March 2018, to 1,202 in April 2019-March 2020, to 1,293 in 2021, to 1,849 in 2022, to 588 for January–March 2023.
+As Kemp summarizes, "In the 2017/18 financial year, there were approximately 2.3 mob justice murders every day in South Africa.
+In the 2021 calendar year, there were 3.4.
+And in 2022, that had increased to 5.2 – more than double the rate of five years ago."